MaxMcIntyre/Year3-Notes/cs346/cs346-notes.md

         * If all nodes fail, NN instructs DNs to make more replicas
             * A priority list for such blocks, based on number of replicas
             * Uses same strategy as block placement protocol
-        * Instructs DNs to remove a replica upon detecting over-relication
+        * Instructs DNs to remove a replica upon detecting over-replication
             * Chooses DNs so that the number of racks is not reduced
 * Strives to:
     * Avoid any single DN having >1 replica